-Located an hour outside of Las Cruces, New Mexico are huge glistening white sand dunes covering 275 square miles of desert, creating the world’s largest gypsum dune field.
-White Sands National Monument is one of the world’s great natural wonders and a beauty to photograph!
+Located an hour outside of Las Cruces, New Mexico are huge sparkling white sand dunes covering 275 square miles of desert, creating the world’s largest gypsum dune field.
+White Sands National Park is one of the world’s great natural wonders and a beauty to photograph.

 After visiting Saguaro National Park, we couldn’t resist driving a few hours more to White Sands.
 We’ve seen so many beautiful photos of the dunes and wanted to go take our own.

 The park itself is mostly open land with endless dunes.
 After stopping by the visitor center, you can head in and park at any of the number of pullouts.

 The 8 mile scenic drive takes you into the heart of the dunes.